 - Completed and passed background check

-To be on track, students must meet with their advisor as well as the Contemplative
+To be on track, students must meet with their advisor as well as the Teacher Preparation

-registered with the department.
-The Department keeps student records on file until
+licensure program.
+The Department keeps student records on file until graduation.

 Important implications for Students

 Teacher licensure is a professional authorization conferred upon a student at the

 successful completion of all course work laid out by the program.
 To gain a professional

 - Maintain a 3.0 GPA in all education courses

 - Perform a total of 800 hours of contact teaching time with students in public or private

 schools through field placement experience and student teaching.

 - Plan schedules taking into account field placement requirements.
 The number of hours